KGM Torres

-The KGM Torres (KGM 토레스, 쌍용 토레스), formerly known as SsangYong Torres, is a mid-size crossover SUV produced by KG Mobility (previously SsangYong Motor) since 2022.
+The KGM Torres (KGM 토레스, 쌍용 토레스), formerly known as SsangYong Torres, is a mid-size SUV produced by KG Mobility (previously SsangYong Motor) since 2022.
 Sharing the same platform with the Korando, the model is positioned between the Korando and Rexton and features a rugged off-road styling.
 It was released in June 2022, while a battery electric variant was released in 2023 with planned exports to Europe.
+It is the last model under the brand that was developed by Mahindra before SsangYong was sold to KG Group.

 First generation (J100; 2022)

 The vehicle is named after the Torres del Paine National Park in the Chilean Patagonia, South America.